 Researchers have identified around 20 different flavonoids in the cannabis plant so far.
 Most of them fall into the flavonol and flavanone groups.
 Some of the most well-researched flavonoids in cannabis include powerful antioxidants such as kaempferol and quercetin.

 Cannabis also contains a unique group of flavonoids known as cannflavins.
 These could have potent anti-inflammatory effects.
-These are imaginatively named cannflavin A, cannflavin B, and so on.
+They are named cannflavin A, cannflavin B, and so on.

 There are numerous other flavonoids in cannabis with potential health benefits.